luau-lang/site/src/content/docs/reference/api.md

 int lua_toboolean(lua_State* L, int idx);
 ```

-Returns 1 is the value at the index is truthy, meaning that it is either `true` or not `nil`.
+Returns 1 if the value at the index is truthy, meaning that it is not `false` and not `nil`.

 ```c
 double lua_tonumberx(lua_State* L, int idx, int* isnum);
 ```

 Converts value at the index to a double number.
-Is the value at the index is not a number and not a string convertible to a number, returns `0.0`.
+IF the value at the index is not a number and not a string convertible to a number, returns `0.0`.

 * `isnum` - when not a `nullptr`, set to 1 when conversion was successful and 0 otherwise